Kinto/kinto/cliquet_docs/reference/permission.rst

 Permissions
 ###########

-*Cliquet* provides a mechanism to handle authorization on the stored :term:`objects`.
+*Kinto-Core* provides a mechanism to handle authorization on the stored :term:`objects`.

 This section gives details about the behaviour of resources in regards to :term:`permissions`.